AntonioFalcaoJr/EventualShop/README.md

 This project uses the **EventStorming** workshop to identify the business capabilities and the respective **Bounded Contexts** of a simple e-commerce, as well as the integration events that occur between them.
 In addition to demonstrating the implementation under an **Event-driven architecture** (EDA), through an **event-sourcing** design supported by the **CQRS** pattern in a **Clean Architecture**.

-> Model information about activity in the domain as a series of discrete events.
-Represent each event as domain object.
-> -- <cite> Eric Evans </cite>

 > State transitions are an important part of our problem space and should be modelled within our domain.
 > -- <cite> Greg Young </cite>